 2. Difficulty jumping

 Have you seen your dog struggle to jump in and out of the car or up on to the sofa?
-Stiffness or discomfort due to arthritis could be to blame.
+Stiffness or discomfort due to arthritis could be the cause.

-A dog who is experiencing joint pain is likely to lick the area that is hurting, especially the ‘wrists’ of the forelimbs.
+A dog who is experiencing joint pain may lick the skin over the area that is hurting, especially the ‘wrists’ of the forelimbs.
 Over time, persistent licking in the same area can lead to raw skin and infection.

 4. Change in shape

 You might notice that your dog’s body shape changes, appearing to have a more ‘hunched’ back.
-This is because arthritis can affect the joints in the spine, changing their alignment.
+This is because arthritis can affect the joints in the spine, which results in a change of posture.

 5. Mood and behaviour changes

-If your dog seems irritable, or growls or snaps when being examined or lifted, don’t write it off as a bad day or a sign of ageing – it could be down to increasing joint pain.
+If your dog seems irritable, growls, or snaps when being examined or lifted, this can often be a sign of persistent pain, including joint pain.

-As you’ve no doubt discussed with your vet, there’s no cure for arthritis but there are lots of ways in which dogs with the condition can be made more comfortable.
+As I’m sure your vet would have advised, there’s no cure for arthritis but there are lots of ways in which dogs with the condition can be made more comfortable.